VA2QED/frame-of-references/notes/relative-motion.md

 self.wait()
 ```

-When we ask the stationary observer the path of motion of the ball, it will say that the ball has moved from the position -4 to the position of 7 with respect to its number line in the span of 4 seconds.
+When we ask the stationary observer the motion of the ball, it will say that the ball has moved from the position -4 to the position of 7 with respect to its number line in the span of 4 seconds.

 ```python
 # adding ball, brace and the number for the ball's position